honig-lab/ZEPPI/README.md

 Structural models for the PPI complexes may be derived from a number of sources, including:

 - Experimentally determined structure in [The Protein Data Bank (PDB)](https://www.rcsb.org)
-- Template based modeling as in [PrePPI](https://honiglab.c2b2.columbia.edu/PrePPI/)
+- Template-based modeling as in [PrePPI](https://honiglab.c2b2.columbia.edu/PrePPI/)
 - Protein docking studies
 - Deep learning algorithms such as those based on AlphaFold Multimer.